Collections

 [len nums] ; 5

-[append nums 6] ; #[1 2 3 4 5 6]Notice that append doesn't modify nums in place.
+[append nums 6] ; #[1 2 3 4 5 6]Notice that append does not change nums in place.
 It returns a new vector with the extra element.
-Collections in Loon are immutable by default, which means you can pass them around without worrying about something else changing them behind your back.
+Collections are immutable by default, so you can hand them around with no fear that something elsewhere will alter them behind your back.

 Maps

 Maps hold key-value pairs, and keywords make natural keys.
-If you've used objects in JavaScript or dicts in Python, maps will feel familiar, but with the added benefit of immutability.
+If you have used objects in JavaScript or dicts in Python, maps will feel familiar, with immutability added to the bargain.

 [let user {:name "Ada" :age 30}]